thibautbenjamin/site_template/pages/publications/publications.md

 ---

-- #### A type theoretic approach to weak omega-categories and related higher structures *PhD thesis, to be defended on Nov.
-5th, 2020 (final version may differ slightly)*
+- #### A type theoretic approach to weak omega-categories and related higher structures *PhD thesis, defended on Nov.
+5th, 2020*
   [manuscript](these.pdf)

 - #### Weak omega-categories as models of a type theory